Attorney-General (New Zealand)

 The Attorney-General (Rōia Matua) is a political and legal officer in New Zealand.
 The Attorney-General is simultaneously a ministerial position and the chief law officer of the Crown, and has responsibility for supervising New Zealand law and advising the government on legal matters.
 The Attorney-General serves both a political and apolitical function.
-The current Attorney-General is David Parker.
+The current Attorney-General is Judith Collins.

 Responsibilities and powers

 The Attorney-General has two main areas of official responsibility.
-Firstly, the Attorney-General has ministerial jurisdiction over the Crown Law Office, the Parliamentary Counsel Office, and the Serious Fraud Office.
-Secondly, the Attorney-General is the principal law officer of the Crown, responsible for supervising the state's administration of the law and for providing legal advice to the government.
+One, the Attorney-General has ministerial jurisdiction over the Crown Law Office and the Parliamentary Counsel Office.
+They also had responsibility for the Serious Fraud Office from its founding in 1990 until 2008, when it was transferred to the Minister of Police.
+Two, the Attorney-General is the principal law officer of the Crown, responsible for supervising the state's administration of the law and for providing legal advice to the government.
 This includes upholding the rule of law and advising on compliance with domestic and international obligations.
 In the latter role (but strictly not in the former), the Attorney-General is assisted by the Solicitor-General, a non-partisan official.
-This is to reduce the extent to which the Attorney-General's actions on behalf of the state (as opposed to the government) can be influenced by their political allegiance.
+This reduces the extent to which the Attorney-General's actions on behalf of the state (as opposed to the government) can be influenced by their political allegiance.

-A more complete description of the Attorney-General's powers can be found in the briefings to the incoming Attorney-General prepared by the Crown Law Office (most recently in 2020).
+A more complete description of the Attorney-General's powers can be found in the briefings to the incoming Attorney-General prepared by the Crown Law Office (most recently in 2024).

 At present, there is no statutory basis which establishes the office of Attorney-General, although the position is referenced by a number of other legal documents, such as the Constitution Act 1986 which allows the Solicitor-General to exercise the functions of the Attorney-General.
 The functions of the Attorney-General are also described in the Cabinet Manual.

 There is no constitutional duty on the government to follow the advice of the law officers.
 The Cabinet Manual outlines the process by which the legal advice provided by the Attorney-General (and others) may be disclosed.

 The Attorney-General is also responsible for advising the Governor-General on who should be appointed judges of the courts of New Zealand.